jonathanw82/Can_Share/README.md

 **Result:** No errors, works as intended.

-**Test:** If when added the product is vegan if checked the vegan icon is green ontop of image on card, if unchecked it has a cross in the middle of the vegan icon.
+**Test:** If adding a vegan product, if the user checks the vegan option on the check box, a green vegan icon will appear on the top of image on card, if unchecked, it has a cross in the middle of the vegan icon.

 **Result:** No errors, works as intended.